 There are different files with the same name:

-Important: Some malware camouflages itself as WinRAR.exe, particularly when located in the c:\windows or c:\windows\system32 folder, for example Generic.dx (detected by McAfee), and Backdoor.IRC.Bot or WS.Reputation.1 (detected by Symantec).
+Important: Some malware camouflages itself as WinRAR.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Generic.dx (detected by McAfee), and Backdoor.IRC.Bot or WS.Reputation.1 (detected by Symantec).
 Therefore, you should check the WinRAR.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 To help you analyze the WinRAR.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
 Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.